prashantbhandary/esp32rtos/README.md

 ## Future Additions

 This project will continue to expand with more examples of FreeRTOS features:
-- Queues for safer inter-task communication
+- inter-task communication
 - Semaphores and mutexes for resource management
 - Task notifications
-- Event groups
+- Events
-- Software timers
+- timers

 ## Author